In celebration of 40 years of women at the Naval Academy

 Photos of Cindy Timchal's Induction to the National Lacrosse Hall of Fame

-Legendary head coach Cindy Timchal will enter her ninth season at the helm of the women's lacrosse program at the United States Naval Academy in 2016.
-Timchal, who is entering her 34th year as a head coach, is the NCAA's all-time leader in career wins (460) for any division, in men's or women's college lacrosse.
+Legendary head coach Cindy Timchal will enter her 10th season at the helm of the women's lacrosse program at the United States Naval Academy in 2017.
+Timchal, who is entering her 35th year as a head coach, is the NCAA's all-time leader in career wins (473) division I women's college lacrosse.
 Additionally, her eight national titles are the eighth most by a coach in a women's sport in NCAA history, and the 26th most in all sports, men and women combined.

 Timchal was named the Midshipmen's first women's lacrosse coach on August 5, 2006, and in short order, has laid the foundation for a Navy program that is moving quickly in its quest to become a NCAA Division I power.